LERD: Latent Event-Relational Dynamics for Neurodegenerative Classification: Bayesian Neural Dynamical System

 \subsection{Overview}

-We introduce LERD, a Bayesian neural dynamical system for multichannel sequences that represents each channel with a latent \emph{event} process and couples channels through a conditional \emph{event--relational graph} (ERG) driven by the timing and ordering of inferred events.
-This design targets settings where clinically relevant information lies in \emph{when} events occur and \emph{how} they align across channels.
-In particular, our graph estimation follows the spike-timing-dependent plasticity (STDP) principle that coupling depends on relative spike timing, with near-coincident pre/post spikes inducing stronger interaction \citep{BiPoo1998,Feldman2012STDP}; accordingly, we construct edges as a smooth function of cross-channel event-time lags implied by the inferred event posteriors.
+We introduce LERD, a Bayesian neural dynamical system for multichannel sequences that represents each channel with a latent \emph{event} process and couples channels through a conditional \emph{event–relational graph} (ERG) driven by the timing and ordering of inferred events.
+This design is motivated by settings where the clinically relevant signal resides in \emph{when} events occur and \emph{how} they align across channels.
+In EEG for Alzheimer’s disease, for instance, oscillatory slowing and disrupted coordination suggest that event timing and cross-channel alignment are predictive, while neurobiological plasticity links near-coincident spikes to stronger coupling.

-At a high level, LERD has three interacting components.
-First, an \emph{event posterior differential equation} (EPDE) encodes per-channel event dynamics by producing posterior event-time distributions (equivalently, an approximate posterior over latent event times $\{T_c^{(n)}\}$) conditioned on the observed sequence $X^{(n)}$.
-Second, a \emph{mean--evolving lognormal mechanism} (MELP) uses EPDE outputs as mean parameters to generate stochastic inter-event timing between successive latent event times $t^{(n)}_{c,k}$, ensuring positive and flexible timing statistics.
-Third, an \emph{event--relational graph} $G^{(n)}(t)$ is inferred from event co-occurrence and cross-channel lags derived from the EPDE/MELP event posterior, via an STDP-shaped lag-to-edge mapping that specifies how relative event timing modulates effective coupling.
+At a high level, LERD consists of three interacting components.
+First, an \emph{event posterior differential equation} (EPDE) summarizes per-channel event dynamics by producing posterior distributions over latent event times $\{T_c^{(n)}\}$ given the observed multichannel sequence $X^{(n)}$.
+Second, a \emph{mean–evolving lognormal mechanism} (MELP) uses EPDE outputs as mean parameters to generate stochastic inter-event timing between successive latent event times $t^{(n)}_{c,k}$, ensuring positive and flexible (potentially multimodal) timing statistics.
+Third, an \emph{event–relational graph} $G^{(n)}(t)$ is inferred from event co-occurrence and cross-channel lags derived from $T^{(n)}$, via an STDP-shaped mapping that encodes how the timing of events on one channel is summarized as directed timing-dependent edge weights.